If someone is looking for another job in Year 1,

 My point here is this engineer should not have had a five-figure salary, even if it made sense in historical context (joined as a very junior person, consistent with prior salary).
 Pay market, or above, as soon as you can.
 It’s a sign of respect.
 And most of the best ones won’t ask.
 They’ll just eventually get frustrated and leave.

 #3.
 It’s Probably Not Too Late When They Interview.
 So Be Paranoid.
 And Intervene.
 There are some very tell-tell signs of someone interviewing.
 Out of the office at weird hours.
 Talking on their mobile phone on the sidewalk – and moving away from you if you approach them to say Hi.
+Sick out-of-the-blue one day, healthy at work the next.
 Signs of frustration in their posts on Facebook, in new connections on LinkedIn.

-Now by the time they take another job, it’s too late.
-Even if a raise would work then, which it won’t … the relationship is damaged at that point anyway.
+Now by the time they take another job, it really is too late.
+Even if a raise would work then, which it won’t … the relationship is gone at that point anyway.

 But it isn’t necessarily too late when they start to interview.
 It may be, in its own way, a plea of exasperation as much as anything else.
-If you can fix that issue, you can keep him/her more times than not.
+If you can fix that issue, and you want to fix that issue — you can keep him/her more times than not.

 #5.
 Talk to People.
 For Real.
 Get Real Feedback.
 At least Once a Quarter.
 I know you probably hate annual reviews and the like.
 I agree.
 They are generally pretty wasteful in a start-up.
 But you do need to do something different here.
-You need to meet 1-on-1, in a unstructured way, with all your best people — at least once a quarter.
+You need to meet 1-on-1, in a unstructured way, with all your best people beyond your direct reports — at least once a quarter.
 Quietly.
 And ask them what’s frustrating them about their job.
 What they want to be doing — but aren’t getting to do.
 Be friendly — but blunt.
 You need to learn.
 Get it out of them.
+And definitely do weekly 1-on-1’s with your direct reports.
+You just gotta do ’em.
+More on that here.

 You may think you know if you have drinks together, or go see movies together, or whatever, that you know.
 But you don’t.
 Even if people complain in that context, it will be general complaints.
 You won’t learn, or know, what your top people need to find their growth path at your company.
 Where they feel stalled out and frustrated.
 You have to ask.